QDaria/Oslo-Hi-fi-Center/README.md

 # Oslo Hi-fi Center API
-An all purpose API for Oslo Hi-fi Center administration with the following directory structure
+All purpose API for Oslo Hi-fi Center administration with the following directory structure

 ```bash
 ├── db.sqlite3